JonnyHaystack/GameKeeb/README.md

 wires on the female connector as well).

 Note that these wires are thin enough that you can fit multiple wires into the pin holes.
 I take advantage of this to make the wiring simpler.
+If you have trouble fitting them you can use any other GND though.
+There are plenty of them in convenient locations.

 It also is advisable to use kapton tape or some other means of insulation to prevent any potential shorts between the D+ and D- wires.